yiruyang2025/yiruyang2025.github.io/_posts/2025-04-30-Technological Disruption to Labor Market in the Age of AI - Systemic Impacts and Adaptive Responses.md

 ---
 layout: post
-title: How to Create Adequate Job Positions in the AI Era - An Economic Perspective
+title: Technological Disruption to Labor Market in the Age of AI - Systemic Impacts and Adaptive Responses
 date: 2025-04-30
 description: ✨📍
 categories: Research